Schulte, Kansas

 Schulte is an unincorporated community in Sedgwick County, Kansas, United States.
 It is located at K-42 (Southwest Boulevard) and MacArthur Rd.

 History

-Schulte had its start by the building of the Orient Railway through that territory.
-Schulte had a post office between 1906 and 1934.
+Schulte got its start following construction of the Orient Railway through the territory.
+Schulte had a post office from 1906 to 1934.

 Education

 The community is served by Goddard USD 265 public school district.

+Transportation

+The Atchison, Topeka and Santa Fe Railway formerly provided passenger rail service to Schulte on a line between Wichita and Englewood.
+Dedicated passenger service was provided until at least 1958, while mixed trains continued until at least 1961.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.